-- 83. The NRLMG has established two simple decision rules for the NSN and NSC substocks.
+88. The NRLMG has established two simple decision rules for the NSN and NSC substocks.
 Each year, the rule for each substock compares the current estimate of standardised CPUE with the index from 1992-93.
 The two estimates are considered significantly different if their 1-standard-error bars do not overlap.
-Under these rules, TAC changes are considered only when the two CPUE estimates differ significantly. - 84.
-For the NSS substock (CRA 7 and CRA 8) the NRLMG recommended, and in 2002 the Minister accepted, a more complex and extensively tested decision rule, called a management procedure.
+Under these rules, TAC changes are considered only when the two CPUE estimates differ significantly.

+- 89. For the NSS substock (CRA 7 and CRA 8) the NRLMG recommended, and in 2002 the Minister accepted, a more complex and extensively tested decision rule, called a management procedure.
 This specifies the data to be used and how it is to be analysed; specifies a new CPUE target for the fishery; specifies how the rule is "triggered", and specifies how the TACC is modified when the rule is triggered.
 This procedure, designed to rebuild the CRA 8 fishstock to the target level, is scheduled to be reviewed in 2007.
-It is accepted that CRA 7 may develop and test an alternative management procedure for their area, leaving this procedure to operate for CRA 8 only.

-85. Management procedures designed to maintain the stock near agreed target levels were tested under the stock assessment research contract (CRA2003-01) in 2005.
+It is accepted that CRA 7 may develop and test an alternative management procedure for their area, leaving this procedure to operate for CRA 8 only. - 90.
+Management procedures designed to maintain the stock near agreed target levels were tested under the stock assessment research contract (CRA2003-01) in 2006.
 These were designed around a decision rule matrix that enables stakeholders to consider biological, economic and other outcomes, and their associated risks, when choosing fishery goals.
-A draft CRA 3 Management Procedure is described in this Annual Report.